michael-steinert-repository/KubernetesEssentials/README.md

 - Kube Proxy is an Agent that runs on each Node through a DaemonSet
 - It is responsible for local Cluster Networking where each Node gets it own unique IP Address
-- It is responsible for Routing the Network Traffic as Loadbalancer for the Services
+- It is responsible for Routing the Network Traffic as Load Balancer for the Services

 ### Pods